 1. Apply Where You’re Competitive

-Look at class stats.
-If you have a 3.5 GPA, aim for schools with averages around that.
+Check stats and class profiles.
+If your GPA is a 3.5, aim for schools with averages around that range.

-Every Canadian med school is high-quality.
-Focus on fit, not rank.
+All Canadian med schools are reputable.
+Focus on fit, not rankings.

 4. Tailor to Each School’s Mission